-For our standard DC regulator (95 22 699 06), use the wiring diagram 92ir12.
-For our DC regulator with built in smooting condenser (73 00 799 50), use additional the wiring diagram reg_102

-- To facilitate wire exit through the often small openings in the engine casing, the plastic plug of the generator's wiring that leads to the ignition coil have not been put onto the wire terminal.
+- For our standard DC regulator (95 22 699 06), use the wiring diagram 92ik12: For our DC regulator with built in smooting condenser (73 00 799 50), use additional the wiring diagram reg_102: - Please note that we have not tailored the length of the wires to the exact needs of this installation.
+This is practically impossible as neither do we know your specific wiring needs, nor can we afford (in the name of a decent system price) to stock hundreds of stator, advance units etc just for a different cable length.
+You might well have to modify cable length, which you please do with the needed care. - To facilitate wire exit through the often small openings in the engine casing, the plastic plug of the generator's wiring that leads to the ignition coil have not been put onto the wire terminal.
 You should place the plug there only once all has been properly installed on the engine side.

-- Look for the advance unit with its female plug and the two wires (red and white).

-- Put the provided 2-position plug housing onto this plug and insert the two wires (red and white) from the generator.
-Make sure that the terminals engage securely in the housing and that you connect:

-- white to white - red to red

-- Should you need (or want) to get the terminals out of the plug housing again, enter a paper clip from front next to the terminals and push the little barb aside.
-Than pull the wire out.

-have to be screwed to the holder frame of the ignition coil (ground).
+- Look for the advance unit with its female plug and the two wires (red and white). - Put the provided 2-position plug housing onto this plug and insert the two wires (red and white) from the generator.
+Make sure that the terminals engage securely in the housing and that you connect: - white to white - red to red - Should you need (or want) to get the terminals out of the plug housing again, enter a paper clip from front next to the terminals and push the little barb aside.
+Than pull the wire out. - The brown wires from the new generator and the advance unit with the round eye terminals ... - ... have to be screwed to the holder frame of the ignition coil (ground).
 This connection is very important.
 Please don't depend on the frame as the earth-connection.
-Varnish, oil and dirt prevent often a good contact! is the output of the to the ignition coil and gets connected to the single male terminal there.
+Varnish, oil and dirt prevent often a good contact! - The grey resp. green cable of the advance unit - ... is the output of the to the ignition coil and gets connected to the single male terminal there. - Important!

-- Important!
 Avoid prolongation of the green wire between advance unit and ignition coil.
 This may lead to ignition trouble.